 Ijlal Loutfi after her PhD defense, June 14th 2019.
 With her main superior Audun Jøsang (right) and Olaf Owe (left).

 ConSeRNS is the strategic research initiative for information security research at IFI, established in 2014.
-Through ConSeRNS, members of the research groups ND (Networks and Distributed Systems), PMA (Precise Modelling and Analysis. new name ``Reliable Systems'' (PSY)), DESIGN (Design of Information Systems), UNIK and others collaborate to focus on information security and robustness.
+Through ConSeRNS, members of the research groups ND (Networks and Distributed Systems), PMA (Precise Modelling and Analysis. new name ``Reliable Systems'' (PSY)), DESIGN (Design of Information Systems), UNIK (now called ITS) and others collaborate to focus on information security and robustness.

 Some of the ConSeRNS team members (February 2016)